cosminadrianpopescu/azul/README.md

 #### Session support

-Zellij for Linux offers minimal session support via [abduco](https://github.com/martanne/abduco).
+AZUL for Linux offers minimal session support via [abduco](https://github.com/martanne/abduco).
 You can, of course, start `abduco` by yourself and handle the session modifiers and changes by yourself, by doing `abduco -A main-session azul`.